DerickEddington/kul/README.md

 See the documentation at the top of the `kul_core` crate for some further overview of the Kul language and design.

-(`TODO`: Some of the less-important doc comments' inter-links are broken currently due to refactorings changing their relative directories and names, and some just need links to be made in the first place.
+(`TODO`: Some of the less-important doc comments' links are broken currently due to refactorings changing their relative directories and names, and some just need links to be made in the first place.
 I'm hoping that the [`intra_rustdoc_links` feature (RFC 1946)][intra_rustdoc_links] will become stable soon to make fixing these be much easier and much more maintainable.)